PaddlePaddle/Paddle/doc/design/paddle_nccl.md

-# Design Doc: Multi-GPU support in Operation Graph
+# Design Doc: NCCL support in Paddle Fluid

 ## Abstract

-This Design Doc refers to the multi-GPU feature in  paddle.
-We propose an approach to support multi-GPU both on a single machine and multiple machines.
-Every device only run sub-graphs which our framework issued.
-We use `Broadcast`, `Allreduce` operators to join different device sub-graph to the whole graph.
+This Design Doc refers to the NCCL feature in  paddle.
+We propose an approach to support NCCL library both on a single machine and multiple machines.
+We wrapper the NCCL primitives `Broadcast`, `Allreduce`, `Reduce` as operators to utilize Multi-GPU powers in one script.

 ## Motivation

-Paddle supports training with multiple CPUs and GPUs, refer to different physical devices.
-We need to support multi-GPU training in parallel for acceleration, in detail, there are two aspects.
+NCCL is a Nvidia library support Multi-GPU communicating.
+[NCCL](https://developer.nvidia.com/nccl).
+With NCCL library, we can easily accelerate the training in parallel.

+- can easily move the optimize sub-graph to parameter server,  multi-GPU feature can be compatible with distributed support design.
+- easily plug-in with [NCCL2](https://developer.nvidia.com/nccl) library.
+- GPU Model parallelism becomes easier to implement. we only need to replace different GPU's sub-graph with different part of the whole graph.
 - GPU Data Parallelism

   Suppose to we have `n`GPUs, every GPU has `1/n`part of training data, and store a complete model in GPU memory.